lookatitude/homelab/proxmox/ilo4/readme.md

-# iLO4 Fan Control System for HP Servers
+# HP iLO4 Fan Control System for ProLiant Servers

 A comprehensive, configurable fan control solution for HP servers with iLO4 that provides both automatic temperature-based control and manual management capabilities.